James Monroe: Revolutionary War service

 With the British increasingly focusing their operations in the Southern colonies, the Virginians moved the capital to the more defensible city of Richmond, and Monroe accompanied Jefferson to the new capital.
-As governor of Virginia, Jefferson held command over its militia, and made Monroe a colonel.
-Monroe established a messenger network to coordinate with the Continental Army and other state militias.
-Still unable to raise an army due to a lack of interested recruits, Monroe traveled to his home in King George County, and thus was not present for the British raid of Richmond.
+Jefferson appointed Monroe as a military commissioner with the task of maintaining contact with the Southern Continental Army, under the command of General Johann von Kalb, and the Virginia Militia.
+At the end of 1780, the British invaded Virginia and Monroe, who had become a colonel in the meantime, was given command of a regiment for the first time, but he was still unable to raise an army due to a lack of interested recruits, Monroe returned to his home in King George County, and was not present for the British raid on Richmond.
 As both the Continental Army and the Virginia militia had an abundance of officers, Monroe did not serve during the Yorktown campaign, and, much to his frustration, did not take part in the Siege of Yorktown.
 Although Andrew Jackson served as a courier in a militia unit at age 13, Monroe is regarded as the last U.S. president who was a Revolutionary War veteran, since he served as an officer of the Continental Army and took part in combat.
 As a result of his service, Monroe became a member of the Society of the Cincinnati.

-Monroe resumed studying law under Jefferson and continued until 1783.
-He was not particularly interested in legal theory or practice, but chose to take it up because he thought it offered "the most immediate rewards" and could ease his path to wealth, social standing, and political influence.
-Monroe was admitted to the Virginia bar and practiced in Fredericksburg, Virginia.

-Marriage and family

-On February 16, 1786, Monroe married Elizabeth Kortright (1768–1830) in New York City.
-She was the daughter of Hannah Aspinwall Kortright and Laurence Kortright, a wealthy trader and former British officer.
-Monroe met her while serving in the Continental Congress.

-After a brief honeymoon on Long Island, New York, the Monroes returned to New York City to live with her father until Congress adjourned.
-They then moved to Virginia, settling in Charlottesville, Virginia, in 1789.
-They bought an estate in Charlottesville known as Ash Lawn–Highland, settling on the property in 1799.
-The Monroes had three children.